mfkiwl/IntNavLib/README.md

 ## Development Guidelines

-- Building: see build.sh file
+- Building: use scripts/build.sh file

-- Linting: see .clang-tidy file
+- Linting: see .clang-tidy file, lint using scripts/lint.sh

-- Testing: write Google tests
+- Testing: write Google tests, launch using scripts/test.sh

-- Documentation: document code using Doxygen-compatible comments
+- Documentation: document code using Doxygen-compatible comments, launch Doxygen using scripts/doc.sh

-- **Hooks**: paste hook.sh to .git/hooks/ so builds, linting, and tests are run before committing
+- **Hooks**: paste hook.sh to .git/hooks/ so builds and tests are run before committing

 ## Using IntNavLib